GLP-1 market enters triple inflection: oral agents, insurance cliff, and end of 503B compounding

 - 2026-W14

-April 1: FDA approves Eli Lilly's once-daily oral GLP-1 orforglipron (brand name Foundayo) for obesity.
-ATTAIN-1 showed maximum-dose average weight loss of 12.4% (approximately 27.3 lb).
+April 1: FDA approves Eli Lilly's once-daily oral GLP-1 orforglipron (brand Foundayo) for obesity.
+ATTAIN-1 shows maximum-dose average weight loss of 12.4% (approximately 27.3 lb).
 April 6: LillyDirect begins shipments at $149/month out-of-pocket and $25/month with insurance.
 Same week, Lilly acquires Centessa Pharmaceuticals for $6.3B upfront plus $1.5B in contingent value rights to strengthen GLP-1 pipeline.

 - 2026-W15